Not A Kodak Moment Anymore - Short The Stock

 In my opinion, Kodak's management is unable to develop significant core competencies that could enable the company to restore the competitive advantage it had in the past.
 It's only a matter of time before history will repeat itself, and once again Kodak will go out of business.

-Efforts by Management to stabilize capital structure
+Efforts by Management to Stabilize Capital Structure

 In the third quarter, Kodak issued 2 million in preferred shares to an active investor, Southeastern Asset Management, at a par value of $100, and a coupon of 5.5%.
 The shares are convertible into 5.75 common shares per one preferred share, which will lead to a significant dilution for current shareholder once the conversion takes place.